RHLE: Modular Deductive Verification of Relational $\forall\exists$ Properties: Approximating Behaviors

 \subsection{Existential Executions}

 Universal specifications approximate function calls on the ``for all'' side of \AEH{} properties by constraining what a compatible implementation \emph{can} do.
-Existential specifications approximate the ``there exists'' executions by describing required behaviors that a valid implementation \emph{must} do.
+Existential specifications approximate the ``there exists'' executions by describing the required values a valid implementation \emph{must} be able to return.
 In order to flexibly capture these behaviors, existential pre- and post-conditions are indexed by a set of \textit{choice variables} $\overline{c} \subseteq \mathcal{V}$.
-Each particular instantiation of these variables defines a particular behavior that an implementation must exhibit.
-The syntax for writing existential specifications is:
+Each instantiation of these variables defines a particular behavior that an implementation has to exhibit.
+The syntax for writing an existential specification is: $\mathit{FE} ::= \textsf{ax}_{\exists} \ f (\overline{x})\; [\overline{c}]\ \{P\} \{Q\}$.

-Intuitively, for any instantiation $\overline{v}$ of choice variables $\overline{c}$, an existential specification requires an implementation to produce at least one value satisfying the specialized postcondition $Q[\overline{v}/\overline{c}]$ when called with arguments that satisfy the corresponding precondition $P[\overline{v}/\overline{c}]$.
-Some examples of existential specifications are given in \autoref{fig:AxFunEx}.
-The specification for nondeterministic binary choice, for example, stipulates that it must be possible for $\sqcup$ to return either of its arguments.
+We write $A[x/y]$ to denote the predicate $A$ with all free occurrences of $x$ replaced with $y$.
+Intuitively, for any instantiation $\overline{v}$ of choice variables $\overline{c}$, an existential specification requires an implementation to produce at least one value satisfying the specialized postcondition $Q[\overline{v}/\overline{c}]$, when called with arguments that satisfy the corresponding precondition $P[\overline{v}/\overline{c}]$.
+This intuition is embodied in our notion of compatibility for existential specifications: